zhufucdev/MotionEmulator/README.md

 English Version | [中文文档](README_zh.md)

-Motion Emulator is an Xposed module that allows you to mock location and sensor data, but in a continuous manner.
+Motion Emulator is an application platform that allows you to mock location and sensor data using different methods, including Xposed and debugging options.

 ## Scenarios